RolnickLab/ClimateSet/README.md

 To run the model, edit the [main config](emulator/configs/main_config.yaml) to fit what you want to run.
 Executing the run.py script plain will use the main config.

 The [configs folder](emulator/configs/) serves as a blueprint, listing all the modules available.
-To get a better understanding of our codebases structure please refer to the section on [Structure](#structure)
+To get a better understanding of our codebases structure please refer to the section on [Structure](#structure).

+As default the training is run on gpus.
+If you want to change cpu / gpu settings, edit the ``trainer`` config used by your experiment.

 ```python
 # starting inside the emulator folder: